 Open-world gameplay in the Star Wars universe carries huge potential.
 It could mean that we have free rein on a single planet, like what the cancelled Star Wars 1313 was going to feature, or we could be talking about an entire galaxy to explore.
 We'd much prefer the latter.
 This is Star Wars after all, and it doesn't get any more Star Wars than space flight and escaping Star Destroyers with a jump to lightspeed.

-The rumor that the game takes place in a open-world environment comes from early EA job postings which asked for applicants with a passion for the Star Wars franchise to work on a, you guessed it, open-world game.
-But because we're extrapolating gameplay features from job postings, you should take the purported open-world setting with a grain of salt but given EA's propensity for making single-player games in open worlds a la Mirror's Edge Catalyst, it's not unlikely.
+The rumor that the game takes place in a open-world environment comes from EA job postings all the way back in 2013 seeking applicants with a passion for the Star Wars franchise to work on a open-world game.
+Because we're extrapolating gameplay features from job postings, you should take the purported open-world setting with a grain of salt but given EA's propensity for making single-player games in open worlds a la Mirror's Edge Catalyst, it's not unlikely.

 Rumors of the game being centered on Han Solo all come from hints we've been getting from the developers' social media postings.
 Images of the Millennium Falcon, Han Solo action figures, and cryptic tweets mentioning scoundrels have hit the internet.
-On top of that, there have been photos of a pirate flag featuring a stormtrooper helmet and crossbones - which suggests space pirates will be involved.
-At the very least, it could be referring to the scum and villainy of the galaxy (which Han has been known to do business with).
-And, you know, Lando did call Han an "old pirate" once.
+On top of that, there have been photos of a pirate flag featuring a stormtrooper helmet and crossbones, as pictured above.

-It's entirely possible that Visceral's Star Wars game could be about Han.
-It's not like there isn't any explorable material around the character.
-We've never seen the circumstances around Han and Chewie's first meeting, or the events leading up to the Falcon making the Kessel Run in 12 parsecs, and it would be amazing to play those legendary moments in a game.
-But even with the Han Solo anthology movie coming soon, EA has stated that the future Star Wars games would be totally separate tales from the stories being told in the movies, comics, and books.
+That said it won't necessarily be directly tied to the Han Solo movie, EA has stated that the future Star Wars games would be totally separate tales from the stories being told in the movies, comics, and books.
 So, don't expect the game to run through the upcoming movie scene-by-scene.

-Visceral Star Wars is developed by Uncharted creator Amy Hennig, Assassin's Creed producer Jade Raymond, and Todd Stashwick are leading the project
+Visceral Star Wars is developed by Uncharted creator Amy Hennig, Assassin's Creed producer Jade Raymond, and Gotham's Todd Stashwick are leading the project

-If none of those esteemed names sound familiar to you, let's break them down.
+Visceral Star Wars has a strong pedigree.
 Amy Hennig is the former lead writer of the Uncharted series, so you can thank her for your love of characters like Nathan Drake and Sully.
 Jade Raymond played a crucial role as the Executive Producer on the Assassin's Creed and Splinter Cell series.
-Finally, Todd Stashwick is better known in the TV industry, having worked on the Batman prequel series Gotham as well as 12 Monkeys.
+Finally, Todd Stashwick is better known as a television actor in Batman prequel series Gotham as well as 12 Monkeys.
 He's since transitioned to gaming and will be lending his writing chops to Visceral's Star Wars game.
 All have been responsible for some impressive projects, and it'll be interesting to see what they can do with the Star Wars license.
-Now all we have to do is wait for an official announcement and we're betting we'll get a peek at E3 2016.